Johnhalk/Cards/README.md

             print "Not a valid suit."
 ```

-- When an instance of suit is created it is initialised with H, C, S, D (Hearts, Clubs, Spades, Diamonds.).
+- **Acceptance criteria: There must be 4 suits** When an instance of suit is created it is initialised with H, C, S, D (Hearts, Clubs, Spades, Diamonds.).
 The four suits necessary for the game.

-- Methods to add more suits or delete more suits (add_suit and delete suit respectively) are added to the file too.
-This is to expand on any future games that may not require all four suits, or any games that require more.

 Feature test for necessary requirements - suits are of H, C, S, D:
 - Run from the command-line.